junxit/us-congress-bills-113/metadata.md

 - 2014-04-28 — Placed on the Union Calendar, Calendar No. 309.
 - 2014-04-28 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 113-419.
 - 2014-04-28 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 113-419.
+- 2014-04-29 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.